-The funded ratio of the Retirement Plan increased from 53.27 percent in the January 1, 2021 Valuation to 54.99 percent in the January 1, 2022 Valuation.
-At January 1, 2022, the actuarial value of assets was reported at \$2.057 billion and the actuarial accrued liability was \$3.741 billion.
+The funded ratio of the Retirement Plan decreased from 54.99 percent in the January 1, 2022 Valuation to 54.20 percent in the January 1, 2023 Valuation.
+At January 1, 2023, the actuarial value of assets was reported at \$2.076 billion and the actuarial accrued liability was \$3.830 billion.

-Since the funded ratio of the Plan was below 60 percent in the January 1, 2022 Valuation, the Pension Code requires the Plan to "...determine the increased contribution required each year as a level percentage of payroll during the years after the then current year...so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
-(40 ILCS 5/22-101(e)(3)) The contribution rates certified by the Retirement Plan Board for 2023 were unchanged from the 2022 contribution rates.
-For both 2022 and 2023, the employer contribution rate is 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate is 13.324 percent.
+Since the funded ratio of the Plan was below 60 percent in the January 1, 2023 Valuation, the Pension Code requires the Plan to "...determine the increased contribution required each year as a level percentage of payroll during the years after the then current year...so the funded ratio is projected to reach at least 60% no later than 10 years after the then current year and include that determination in its report."
+(40 ILCS 5/22-101(e)(3)) The contribution rates certified by the Retirement Plan Board of Trustees for 2024 were increased from the 2023 contribution rates.
+For 2024, the employer contribution rate was increased from 20.647 percent to 21.590 percent (which is net of the employer debt service credit of 6 percent of pay) and the employee contribution rate was increased from 13.324 percent to 13.795 percent.

-The January 1, 2022 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2023 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2032) and therefore, there was no need to increase the contribution rates. (pages 11-12)
+The January 1, 2023 Actuarial Valuation concluded that the contribution rates applicable for Plan year 2024 would result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years (i.e., by 2033). (pages 11-12)